Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 ---
 title: "Supervised Learning for Credit Risk Assessment"
-excerpt: "A step-by-step, simple of credit risk on a credit dataset.
+excerpt: "A simple, step-by-step assessment of credit risk on a credit dataset.
 The data exploration uses Pyspark and Pandas, and ML implementation uses Scikit-learn.
 "
 collection: portfolio
 entries_layout: grid